gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 Debugging jobs the OS killed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Look at the output file :code:`<log_dir>/<jobName>.o<jobID>`, the first line should contain the node
+Look at the standard output and standard error files.
+Any error messages should be there.
-   name. (e.g. :code:`Nodes: tscc-5-7`)
+#. ssh into the node.
+You can do this to any node, but if you run a large process the OS will kill you because
-#. ssh into the node (you can do this to any node, but if you run a large process the OS will kill you because
+  you have not been scheduled to that node.
+You can figure out the name of the node assigned to your job using :code:`squeue` once the status of the job is "RUNNING".
-   you have not been scheduled to that node)
+#.
+Scan the os logs for a killed process :code:`dmesg -T | grep <jobid>`
 #.
-Scan the os logs for a killed process `dmesg -T | grep <jobid>`
+If there are any messages stating that your job was "Killed", its usually a sign that you ran out of memory.

-The OS normally kills jobs because you ran over your memory limit.
+  You can request more memory by resubmitting the job with the :code:`--mem` parameter.
+For ex: :code:`--mem 8G`

 Get Slack notifications when your jobs finish
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^